moznion/PrettyWireLogViewer/README.md

 Requirements
 ------------

-- Browser which supports pushState
+- Browser which supports replaceState

 For Developers
 --------------